Temple, mosque, church inaugurated in Telangana Secretariat premises | Politics

 A temple, mosque and a church built in the premises of Telangana's new Secretariat complex were inaugurated on Friday with Governor Tamilisai Soundararajan and Chief Minister K Chandrasekhar Rao attending special prayers held in the three places of worship.

-Speaking at the mosque, the chief minister said the government's efforts to maintain brotherhood in Telangana would continue.
+Speaking at the opening of the mosque, the Chief Minister said the government's efforts to maintain brotherhood in Telangana would continue.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)